Google Analytics is removing Universal Analytics and deleting all of your historical data

 And here's the worst of it: there's no way to migrate or import your website analytics data from Universal Analytics to their current Google Analytics 4 product.
 You can't even pay them to keep it for longer.

-Luckily, Fathom is building a Universal Google Analytics importer to migrate your Google Analytics data from being gone forever.
-It’ll be launching very soon.
+Luckily, Fathom has built a Universal Google Analytics importer and GA4 importer to migrate your Google Analytics data from being gone forever.
 But let’s keep going to get into the details (and why you may want to consider Fathom).